tiny-infinity/GridCellsCopy/Readme.md

 Check out `analysis\examples\base_model.ipynb` for some basic plots generated from the simulated data.

-Refer the Wiki for details on the project's structure and details on individual parameters.
+Refer to the Wiki for details on the project's structure and details on individual parameters.

 ## Dependency Issues?
-We use [`uv`](https://github.com/astral-sh/uv) package manager to manage dependecies in this project.
+We use [`uv`](https://github.com/astral-sh/uv) package manager to manage dependencies in this project.
 You can use `uv.lock` to sync your local environment to the exact state in which these simulations were run.
-However before running `uv` ensure,
+However, before running `uv` ensure,

-#### For macOS and linux:
+#### For macOS and Linux:
 You have OpenMPI/MPICH
 ```bash
 which mpiexec